Amol-Soneji/Linux-related/Debian/README.md

 # Debian

-This folder is for things related to the debian distribution of Linux.
+This folder is for things related to the Debian distribution of Linux.